Villavu/Simba/Doc/sphinx/scriptref/sqlite.rst

     function sqlite_open_v2(filename : string; flags : integer) : integer;

-This will do the same as sqlite_open however you can provide flags to use when opening.
+Does the same as sqlite_open however you can provide flags to use when opening.

 *Open flags:*